rust-lang/this-week-in-rust/drafts/2018-03-27-this-week-in-rust.md

 Some of these tasks may also have mentors available, visit the task page for more information.

-* [rustc-guide](https://github.com/rust-lang-nursery/rustc-guide) is more of a writing project than a programming project, but there are a bunch of things that need doing.
+* If you’re interested in language design, please help us polish up [the new Delegation RFC draft](https://internals.rust-lang.org/t/new-rfc-for-delegation-anyone-interested-in-contributing/6644/8).
+* [rustc-guide](https://github.com/rust-lang-nursery/rustc-guide) is a project to write a short guide about how the rust compiler works, and it needs your help.
 There are some [easier issues](https://github.com/rust-lang-nursery/rustc-guide/issues?q=is%3Aissue+is%3Aopen+label%3AEasy), [issues which might require a bit of investigation/code reading](https://github.com/rust-lang-nursery/rustc-guide/issues?q=is%3Aissue+is%3Aopen+label%3AMedium), and [issues which probably require some advanced knowledge or a lot of time](https://github.com/rust-lang-nursery/rustc-guide/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3AHard).
 * [Get started with these beginner-friendly issues](https://www.rustaceans.org/findwork/starters).

 If you are a Rust project owner and are looking for contributors, please submit tasks [here][guidelines].